Introduction

 Content Topics

-• which real-world industry the service is conducted in (eg. movi) for accommodation.
+real-world industry the service is conducted in (eg. movi) for accommodation.- A protocol

-• A protocol version number to allow for graceful handling of protocol upgrades.
+number to allow for graceful handling of protocol upgrades. what

-• what the specific component for the API is (eg. ping).
+the specific component for the API is (eg.ping

 A complete example: